India Association of Tallahassee

 Section 1.2 - References

 All references herein to the Association shall mean the India Association of Tallahassee and all references to the Board shall mean the Board of Trustees of the Association and all references to the Committee shall mean the Executive Committee of the Association.
 All references to Community shall mean community of Indian origin residing in the United States of America (USA).
-All references to he or him shall be interpreted to be gender neutral and can be read as he or she or him or her [ratified on Jan 25, 2009].
+All references to he or him shall be interpreted to be gender neutral and can be read as he or she or him or her.

 Section 1.3 - Membership and Voting Rights